 661."Yes"--rose to her lips, but was checked by a glance at the group upon the floor, where her husband was stretched out, and two little urchins

-with _________ eyes and glowing cheeks
+with _________ eyes and glowing cheeks, were climbing and tumbling over

 him, as if they found in this play the very essence of fun.
 [Elizabeth Wooster Stuart Phelps in her 'The Angel Over the Right Shoulder'.]